mastermarkus/lovelyecs/README.md

 local entity_2 = ecs.newEntity(world, "player_prefab")

---now we created 2 entities that both have: position, velocity and keyboard_input components --what if we want to change one component a little bit, we can do it using ecs.setComponent() function --let's make entity_2 a little bit faster than entity_1 ecs.setComponent(world, entity_2, "velocity", {x =3200, y = 3300})
+--now we created 2 entities that both have: position, velocity and keyboard_input components --what if we want to change one component a little bit, we can do it using ecs.changeComponent() function --let's make entity_2 a little bit faster than entity_1 ecs.changeComponent(world, entity_2, "velocity", {x =3200, y = 3300})

 --if return_component's is true it's gonna directly return entity_id + (the components) specified in filter local return_components = true